apache/struts-site/source/core-developers/input-config-annotation.md

 # InputConfig Annotation

-Marks a action method that if it's not validated by `ValidationInterceptor` then execute `input` method or `input` result.
+Marks an action method that if it's not validated by `ValidationInterceptor` then execute `input` method or `input` result.

 ## Usage

-The InputConfig annotation can be applied at method level.
+The `InputConfig` annotation can be applied at method level.

 ## Parameters